ryankaplan/ryankaplan.github.io/_posts/2017-04-11-compiling-shaders-on-the-fly.md

 }
 ~~~

-For now, there are two things you need to know about this code.
+There are two things you need to know about this code.

 The first is that this shader is "standard".
 I feel bad saying that because it contains what I'm sure looks like complex hokey pokey.
-It's _standard_ in the sense that it'll render vertices to your screen in the right place.
-If I use it to render a flat plane from $(-10, -10)$ to $(10, 10)$, the rendered image will look like a flat plane from $(-10, -10)$ to $(10, 10)$:
+It's _standard_ in the sense that it'll render vertices to your screen in the 'right place'.

+If I use it to render a flat plane from $(-10, -10)$ to $(10, 10)$, the rendered image will look like a flat plane from $(-10, -10)$ to $(10, 10)$.
+Like so:

 <div class="imgContainer">
   <img src="/images/compiling-shaders/flat.png" />